vecnathewhisperd0/fdroidclient/README.md

 * Can I avoid enabling "Unknown Sources" by installing F-Droid as a privileged system app?

-This used to be the case, but no longer is.
+This used to be the case, but it no longer is.
 Now the [Privileged Extension](https://gitlab.com/fdroid/privileged-extension) is the one that should be placed in the system.
-It can be bundled with a ROM or installed via a zip.
+It can be bundled with a ROM or installed via zip.

 ## License

 This program is Free Software: You can use, study share and improve it at your